camaraproject/ReleaseManagement/documentation/API_Release_Guidelines.md

 ## Releasing an API step by step

 This section gives the overview of the steps to release an API.
-More details can be found in the [API Release Process](https://wiki.camaraproject.org/x/AgAVAQ) description.
+More details can be found here: [API Release Process](https://wiki.camaraproject.org/x/AgAVAQ).

 **Release preparation**

 * Create a GitHub issue defining the scope of the targeted API release.
 Descriptive information in this issue can be reused in the changelog/release notes.
-* Create the API release tracker for the target API version as describer here: [API release tracking process](https://wiki.camaraproject.org/x/HQBFAQ).
+* Create the API release tracker for the target API version as describer here: [API release trackers](https://wiki.camaraproject.org/x/HQBFAQ).

 **Release development**

 * On the main branch,
   * develop the API scope in a "work-in-progress mode" (API version = wip and version in URL is vwip).
-  * make sure to create and record the required release assets according to the [API-Readiness-Checklist.md]() file
+  * make sure to create the required release assets and record them in the [API-Readiness-Checklist.md]() file
 * Once the required stability is reached, create the "release PR".
 The “release PR” provides only the following changes:
   * update of the version information in the API OAS definition files (no "wip" in any of the API files).
-  * update of the local copy of the [API-Readiness-Checklist.md]() ensuring all required release assets are available.
+  * update of the local copy of the [API-Readiness-Checklist.md](https://github.com/camaraproject/ReleaseManagement/blob/main/documentation/API-Readiness-Checklist.md) ensuring all required release assets are available.
-  * update of the [Changelog.md]() in the repository with new content on the top for each changed API:
+  * update of the [CHANGELOG.md]() in the repository with new content on the top for each changed API:
     * for an alpha API version, the delta to the previous release
     * for the first release candidate, all changes since the last public release
     * for the subsequent release candidate, only the delta to the previous release candidate